dodokek/Hash-Table/README.md

 With the help of this algorithm, we can have as much as 27 collisions maximally.
 It is *3 times better* than Rotate Hash.

-Dispersion is also the best among all hash functions we studied.

 ![image](https://user-images.githubusercontent.com/57039216/232111919-70df2e82-0bd3-4330-b8ee-2356f41c8f83.png)